yamingd/NewIM/README.md

 =====

-This is a simple NewIM, created for Mobile App. using Netty, Zookeeper and Protobuf
+This is a simple NewIM, created for Mobile App. by using Netty, Zookeeper, Redis and Protobuf

 ### Gateway
 this node receives connections from Mobile and holds them, receives message from Mobile and then deliver the message to Chat Node.